5cover/psdc/docs/Notable additions.md

 ## Preprocessor directives

 Preprocessor directives (lines starting with `#`) are necessary for configuration (ecrire newlines&hellip;) and provide organizational features like modularity.

+## Primitive initializers

+Initialiers for primitive types (any type except structure or arrays) are supported.